-We first consider the same network parameter setting as in Fig. \ref{fig:aoi_compare}.
-Fig. \ref{fig:aoi_power} plots $\bar \Delta _{\min }(\bar P)$ versus $\bar P$ of SA, FSA, and RTA.
-We also vary $k$ to examine the average AoI of both RTA and FSA.
+We now evaluate the minimum average AoI of different protocols $\bar \Delta _{\min }(\bar P)$, given a maximum average transmit power $\bar P$.
+Note that we only provide theoretical results hereafter as their correctness has been verified.
+We first consider a scenario with the same setting as Fig. \ref{fig: power}, except that we also vary $k$.
+Fig. \ref{fig:aoi_power} plots $\bar \Delta _{\min }(\bar P)$ versus $\bar P$ of FSA, and RTA.
 We find that different $k$ have little effect on $\bar \Delta _{\min }(\bar P)$, so we simply choose $k=5$ for the rest of simulations, since the number of available time slots is typically fixed and smaller than the number of active users in random access scenarios.
 A fixed $k$ is also helpful for a time-varying number of active users and simplifies the system design in practice.
-We will examine the effect of the number of users on the average AoI later in this subsection.

-As shown in Fig. \ref{fig:aoi_power}, for all the three protocols, as $\bar P$ increases, $\bar \Delta _{\min }(\bar P)$ first decreases and finally reduces to the minimum average AoI.
-In Section \ref{sec:FSA}, we have shown that FSA has a lower $\bar \Delta _{\min }(\bar P)$ than that of SA given the same $\bar P$.
-Now we see from Fig. \ref{fig:aoi_compare} that when the power budget is high, RTA has a substantial improvement on $\bar \Delta _{\min }(\bar P)$ over both FSA and SA.
-For example, when $\bar P = 0.1P$, RTA reduces $\bar \Delta _{\min }(\bar P)$ by 40\% and 45\% compared with FSA and SA, respectively.
+As shown in Fig. \ref{fig:aoi_power}, for both protocols, as $\bar P$ increases, $\bar \Delta _{\min }(\bar P)$ first decreases and finally reduces to the minimum average AoI.
+We see that when the power budget is high, RTA has a substantial improvement on $\bar \Delta _{\min }(\bar P)$ over both FSA.
+For example, when $\bar P = 0.1P$, RTA reduces $\bar \Delta _{\min }(\bar P)$ by around 40\% compared with FSA.
 Hence, RTA is a viable solution to achieve higher information freshness when there is enough transmit power budget.